starch-uk/sca-extra/PLAN.md

 - [ ] AI Agent-friendly rule guide (`docs/AI_AGENT_RULE_GUIDE.md`) is created
 - [ ] Benchmarking infrastructure is set up and functional
 - [ ] Baseline benchmark results are established
-- [ ] Benchmark results are automatically posted as PR comments
-- [ ] Performance regression alerts are configured in CI
+- [ ] **Note:** Benchmark PR comments and performance regression alerts in CI are not implemented (benchmarking can be run manually)
 - [ ] Versioning tooling is implemented (automated version bumping, changelog generation)
 - [ ] Rule migration guides are created and documented
+- [ ] All 44 rules are implemented with comprehensive test coverage
+- [ ] Codecov integration is configured for coverage reporting

 ## License